rolandbarrera/Curriculum-as-Code/README.md

 ```

 ```
-please ingest templates/pro-mode-project/rag-materials/git.md to assist with the creation of a introductory course outline
+ingest templates/pro-mode-project/rag-materials/git.md then assist with the creation of a introductory course outline using markdown formatting
 ```

 **Basic Start Projects** Simple RAG structure: